mjbroekman/BattleTech/Guides/Career_Scoring.md

 Examples of categories with out limits on in-game content but that are capped to certain level:
 * Contracts - You get 50 points for every level of contract difficulty you complete.
 1 skull = 2 levels of difficulty.
 * Mechwarrior Experience - You get 1 point for every 50xp gained by your mechwarriors.
-* Mechwarrior Review Board Reputation - This extends beyond 1000.

 Also note that some "limited" categories allow for scores **higher** than the "maximum" displayed in the score sheet.
-* Mech Chassis - This has a "displayed" maximum that accounts for 55 of the base game chassis.
-If you have the Flashpoint DLC or collect Star League mechs, it is possible to have a score higher than the displayed maximum.
+* Mech Chassis - This has a "displayed" maximum that accounts for 55 of the original, base game chassis.
+If you collect DLC, 1.3+, or SLDF chassis, you can score higher.

 **NOTE:** While the career is going on, your score *WILL NOT* display as being over the target number if you happen to exceed it.
 However, in the post-career screen, your *REAL* score will show up!